ZekunYin/RabbitMash/README.md

 sudo dnf install capnproto capnproto-devel gsl gsl-devel
 ```

-If you are not a root user, you can build the dependecies from source code.
+If you are not a root user, you need to build the dependecies from source code.